Connecting JWST discovered N/O-enhanced galaxies to globular clusters: Evidence from chemical imprints: Comparisons of chemical abundance patterns

 From the bottom panels of Figure~\ref{fig:feo_com}, the MW GC stars show a plateau in Fe/O closely matching that of field stars in the 1G population and enhanced Fe/O at lowered O/H in the 2G population.
-This behavior can be interpreted again as the 1G stars are born in a similar chemical environment as metal-poor field stars and yet the 2G stars are affected by the depletion of oxygen by the Na-O burning (CNO cycle + NeNa cycle) through the enrichment of the 1G stars.
-While the Fe/O-O/H distributions of the 2G GC stars are again more consistent with that of \somename, due to the lack of Fe abundance measurements in \somename as well as normal SF galaxies at high redshift, we cannot draw a strong conclusion.
-If we trust the seemingly decreasing trend of Fe/O with increasing O/H and adopt the oxygen depletion scenario, stars in GN-z11, for example, would have started from a super-solar metallicity of $\rm 12+\log(O/H)= 8.79^{+0.44}_{-0.23}$ to reduce the initial $\rm \log(Fe/O)$ to $-1.74$ as seen in local metal-poor \hii\ regions \citep[although not impossible based on chemical evolution models, e.g.,][]{Kobayashi_ferrara_2024}.
+This behavior can be interpreted again as the 1G stars are born in a similar chemical environment as metal-poor field stars and yet the 2G stars are affected by the depletion of oxygen by the \redtxt{CNO cycle} through the enrichment of the 1G stars.
+While the Fe/O-O/H distributions of the 2G GC stars are again more consistent with that of \somename, due to the \redtxt{uncertain} Fe abundance measurements in \somename, we cannot draw a strong conclusion.